JetBrains/compose-multiplatform-desktop-template/README.md

 ## Creating a new project with an IDE

-Starting with 2020.3, IntelliJ IDEA comes with a new project wizard that can automatically create a Compose application.
+Starting with 2020.3, IntelliJ IDEA comes with a new project wizard that can automatically create a Compose for Desktop project.

 > **Note**
 > When creating a project, select JDK 11 or later.
 To use the native distribution packaging, select JDK 15 or later.